 Li Zhi the Emperor Gaozong of Tang

-A benevolent and decisive emperor that further stabilized and flourished the empire, challenged Aristocracy by promoting the Imperial Examination that could select talented people from other different social classes.
+A benevolent and decisive emperor who further stabilized and flourished the empire, and challenged Aristocracy by promoting the Imperial Examination that could select talented people from other different social classes.

 Wu Zetian, the only female emperor in ancient China, used her intelligence and beauty, got promoted from an imperial concubine to the queen, later obtained the throne and became the emperor of China and further disintegrated Aristocracy, and brought the empire an excellent reign.

 A complicated sovereign, who led the empire reached its peak, but later caused the destructive An-Shi Rebellion, a turning point of the Tang Dynasty, during his reign period.

 Having witnessed the empire's prosperity and destructive war, he contributed to pacifying the An-Shi Rebellion as a prince and stabilized the country later as a fine emperor.